| ERICSSON, MOTOROLA, NOKIA AND Unwired Planet (now Phone.com) UNITE

 communication.
 The protocol will accommodate the different capabilities and functions --

 memory, displays, and keypads of various manufacturers' devices, in a modular fashion.
+Motorola is the world's largest manufacturer of cellular telephones and provides

 wireless communications, semiconductors and advanced electronic systems and services.